commercelayer/commercelayer-docs-resources/coupon_recipients/object.md

 # The coupon recipient object

-A coupon recipient object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A coupon recipient object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/coupon_recipients endpoint</b>.

 ## Fields